LimePoint/opschain/docs/examples/running_a_complex_change.md

 The [steps](../reference/concepts/concepts.md#step) that comprise the change will be shown as well as their status.

-_Note: the first step in this change may take a long time as it downloads a Centos Docker image as well as installation executables for Java and Confluent.
-Subsequent runs will use Docker's layer caching feature and should not require these to be re-downloaded._

 Manually copy and set the change ID as a variable, you'll need it for the next steps:

 ```bash